Wodan58/Moy/doc/MOYimplJOY.md

 When compiling, the user expects that the resulting program will run faster than the interpreted program.
-That is indeed the case, when using the –o compile option, but the main slowdown is caused by the way that the stack is organized.
+That is indeed the case, when using the -o compile option, but the main slowdown is caused by the way that the stack is organized.
 Any improvement there will benefit compiled programs as well as the interpreter.